karmatta/Deep-Learning-Experiments-and-Misc/README.md

-# Deep-Learning-Experiments-and-Misc
+# Deep-Learning-Exercises-and-Misc

-Experiments on deep learning ideas
+Repo for all the deep learning exercises and tutorials